5 MORE Ways To Stay Organized As A Writer Or Freelancer

 Freelancing Basics

+If you’re a returning reader, welcome back and if you’re new to the blog, thanks for stopping by!
+In this blog post we’re discussing what it takes to get started as a freelance editor in the publishing industry.
 Freelance editing can be just as rewarding and fulfilling as editing for a traditional publisher, but likewise, it can be just as difficult getting started.
-I’ve compiled a few lists to help you get started with your freelance editing business.
-(If you’re not into freelance editing, that’s okay!
-Many of these tips can be applied to other industries!)
+I’ve put together a few lists to help you get started with your freelance editing business.
+If you’re not into freelance editing, that’s okay!
+Many of these tips can be applied to freelancers in other industries!

 Notebook next to black eyeglasses and a cup of pens.
 Photo by Suzy Hazelwood